ngjunsiang/laymansguide-src/season13/issue159/issue159.md

-[**Previously:**](https://buttondown.email/laymansguide/archive/) To get your location using GPS, your phone requests information from three overhead GPS satellites: their location, and the distance between them and your phone.
+[**Previously:**](https://buttondown.email/laymansguide/archive/) To get your location using GPS, your phone requests information from four overhead GPS satellites: their location, and the distance between them and your phone.
 With this information, your phone can calculate its location.

 Okay, so what happens when you are in a tunnel or building and can’t get GPS?
 How are you still able to use Google Maps to navigate that new sprawl of a mall?